amiaopensource/av-python-carpentry/_episodes/05-aboutfiles.md

 If your storage provider sells storage by the TB while you calculate by the TiB, you might be surprised by your bill.
 Clarity is Queen!

-But as we’re working in and with Python, we should recognize that we have monster data crunching analysis/power at our fingertips, and a built-in community that has already faced similar issues.
-Often, someone else has already created the tool/package that we’re in need of, so in this sense, Python could be thought of as a thieves paradise.

-Instead of remembering the history of binary and base-10 number systems, we can outsource this labor by installing a package (hurry.filesize) that will do the heavy lifting for us.
+## Collecting duration information

+Let’s turn from bytes to duration, another key piece of information that we’ll often be asked to aggregate when we begin to work at scale (average duration by format can help when forecasting anticipated needs).

+Here, we’ll call upon another Python package: `pymediainfo`, a Python wrapper for the open source technical metadata tool MediaInfo.
+`pymediainfo` is the shit, and though there are other ways to incorporate MediaInfo into our Python code, pymediainfo is elegant and has a relatively low bar to entry.

+We’ll touch upon many of the different ways that Python + MediaInfo can assist with AV file management, but let’s start with installation and the process of gathering up the durations of our files.

-#### Installing packages with pip
+### Installing packages with pip

-We’re still stuck (for the moment) in numbersland, but we’re getting to the fun stuff—leveraging the vast number of free and open tools that are available in the world of Python, and using them to turbo-charge our scripts.

 This is the realm of package management, and if any macOS users are familiar with Homebrew, the program pip plays a similar role within Python, allowing users to install “packages,” or specialized code libraries designed to perform specific, not-handled-by-default tasks.

 So we’re back to importing modules, as it were, though these outside modules first require a separate installation step (via pip) before we can import and use them in our code.
 As we’ve all installed Python3 via Anaconda, we’ll have pip available to us.
 But, to check our installation, we can do the following.
-First, open a console Terminal tab by clicking on the `+` sign in the sidebar and clicking on the `Terminal` tiles in the main area.
+First, open a console Terminal tab in Jupyter by clicking on the `+` sign in the sidebar and clicking on the `Terminal` tiles in the main area.

 <p align='center'>
     <img alt="JupyterLab Main Work Area" src="../fig/0_jupyterlab_main_work_area.png" width="750"/>